-Although the ICSID Convention does not contain a definition of 'investment', academic discussions and arbitral decisions have suggested that an investment under Article 25(1) has certain inherent characteristics.
-These characteristics are established in Salini v.
-Morocco (commonly referred to as the Salini test), and include: (1) a certain duration; (2) generation of regular profits and returns; (3) participation of both parties in risk; (4) substantial commitment of
+Although the ICSID Convention does not contain a definition of 'investment', academic discussions and decisions issued by ICSID arbitral tribunals have suggested that an investment under Article 25(1) has certain inherent characteristics,32 which can be objectively determined.33 The objective meaning of an 'investment' would have to be satisfied for ICSID's jurisdiction to be invoked.34 The objective characteristics of an investment were articulated in Salini v.
+Morocco (commonly referred to as the Salini test), and include: (1) a certain duration; (2) generation of regular profits and returns; (3) participation of both parties in risk; (4) substantial commitment of capital; and (5) contribution to the economic development of the host state.35 The Salini test has since been frequently applied by arbitral tribunals, although it is merely considered as a starting point of analysis to determine the existence of an investment under Article 25 of the ICSID Convention.